-She currently serves as a Member of The Board of Governors at California State University, Long Beach; and Secretary of the Board of Trustees at Goddard College, Plainfield, Vermont, and a member of the Citizens Advisory Task Force, Bellflower Unified School District.
+She currently serves as a Member of The Board of Governors at California State University, Long Beach; and Secretary of the Board of Trustees, Chair Academic Affairs Committee, and member Social Justice and Inclusion Committee at Goddard College, Plainfield, Vermont; and a member of the Citizens Advisory Task Force, Bellflower Unified School District.

 She launched the "Annual Villager Awards" to connect persons who have been successful in "Lifting as we Climb"...and to provide the opportunity to share positive strategies.
 For more information email firstname.lastname@example.org